haberdashPI/vscode-master-key/notes.md

 NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM

+new plan for state:

+we don't really want the user modifying most of the state values anyways: we should control things more here

+1. all current state values that aren't set in larkin: make them validated and prevent the user from modifying them

+2. user can also not define any of these predefined values in the keybinding file (we have to do `validModes` differently; this is a good time to switch to my plan below of having the user define the behavior of each mode)

+3. user can set flags via `master-key.setFlag` or mode via `mater-key.setMode` flags should generally have a visible UX, just like counts do this avoids weird situations where there is background state not visible in the UX (NOTE: flags that are transient need not have UX)

+4. the other way to set things is to use the commands that store and restore things;
+  there I think it's okay to have hidden state since the point is that is shown when you bring up the quick pick menu

+Like wise we don't use as much global variable updating of this new, controlled state:

+1. this state gets passed around via promises and only resolved to the global state when `runCommands` is completed

+2. likewise, there is no `doAfter`; we just await the run of e.g. captureKeys and the next command can use `captured`

+3. search state becomes part of this global object as well

+4. we probably don't want `do` commands to be nested, that feels like a needless can of worms

+PROBLEM: much of the state is relatively local to a set of methods; is there some way to break this up so that you can define the state you need with the functions that use that state? probably you have some 'get' like mechanism with a default value and the state handler is generic

+YES: I think if we use the design in `state` each set of functions can deal with it's own state locally (to avoid overwriting state we can have some global table of all state names)

 NEXT UP:

 we need to clean up how commands get recorded, this is the cause of the broken tests